AndreaPerrello/Rebeca/README.md

 This is a wrapper for an *Entity-ECA* (or *EECA*) *Rule-based Knowledge Engine*, derived from the *EXPERTA* implementation of *CLIPS*.

 Allows to instruct a knowledge engine to fire conditional actions based on events related to given entities, which triggers user-defined rules.
-An EECA is an entity-based ECA (Event-Condition-Action system), which treats any event as an Entity-state.
-Entities preserve their identity inside the engine over time, only allowing modifications of its state.

-Rules are related to the state of given entities, and are parsed from a human-friendly JSON payload with a structured schema.
+An EECA is an entity-based ECA (Event-Condition-Action system), which treats any event as an Entity-state; in other words, any event is associated to an entity, which preserve its identity inside the engine over time, only allowing modifications of its internal state.
+This means that rules are related to the state of given entities, and parsed from a human-friendly configuration with a structured syntax and schema.
 Rules can be added and removed both before the start of the engine and after, at run-time.

 Entity events (or Entity-state updates) can be triggered anytime after the first start of the Rule engine.
-Each event is logically related to its Entity (e.g.: a device with an id, the UTC time, ecc.), which is identified by a set of key-attributes.
-The Entity class has to be overridden in order to define what are the key attribute names of the customized Entity.
-Triggering an events is equal to trigger an instance of the Event class with a set of attributes.
-Each Entity is related to a type name, which is the one used in the rule definition.
-The mapping between an Entity class and the related type name must be registered by adding it in the class-level dictionary named "type_entities" or using the shortcut method "register_entity(type_name, entity_class)".
-Any non-registered type will be ignored in expected behavior of the rule engine.
+Each event is logically related to its Entity (e.g.: a device with an id, the UTC time, ecc.), which is identified by a set of *key-attributes*.
+Entity classes can be defined at run time or at startup, in order to define its key attributes.
+Doing so, triggering an event is equal to update the non-key attributes of an entity.
+Each entity has a class name, which is the one used in the rule definition.

-The RuleEngine class must be overridden in order to define the behavior of the fired actions.
-Actions are triggered when a new Entity-state update meets the conditions defined by their rule.
-Action are defined during at rule definition in the JSON payload and must contain an action category.
-For any supported category of action, this overridden class must define the related handler method, decorated with @Action, in order to define how to handle the execution of the given category of action.
+The Rebeca class can be used as-is or overridden in order to manipulate the behavior of entire engine programmatically.
+One or multiple actions are triggered when a new entity-state update meets the conditions defined by each rule which matches the entity.
+Actions are defined during at rule definition, in the payload of the rule itself, and must be related to a custom callback function.

+#### Features

+- Eventi legati alle proprietà di classi di entità
+- Condizioni su confronti algebrici di una o più proprietà delle entità
+- Condizioni parametriche
+- Congiunzione annidate di AND e OR di condizioni
+- Classi di azioni personalizzate e parametriche
+- Azioni parametriche con riferimenti alle entità della condizione
+- Classi di entità definibili a run-time
+- Condizioni su aggregazioni di proprietà tra entità con classi omogenee

 #### Usage